Team-Loftly/Room-to-Grow/README.md

 ### Marketplace Page
 - Created a item display card on left side of page to show more details and interactions with an item from the marketplace
 - Created a grid of item tiles on right side of page to allow users to view the different items from the marketplace.
+- Used Material UI for styling and for responsiveness to different screen sizes.